What is a

 Related Technical Instruction (RTI) consists of classroom instruction with practice in a simulated environment.
 RTI means that apprentices will have the chance to see how what they’ve learned in class applies directly to their job.
 This means no more struggling with the question, “why do I have to learn this?”
 Many employers pay any tuition costs related to RTI.
 However, there is state and federal funding available to cover the cost if they don’t.

-For registered apprentices, an increasing wage scale is guaranteed by the Department of Labor..
-The DOL apprenticeship standards ensure that the apprentice’s wage will increase as their skills increase.
+For registered apprentices, an increasing wage scale is part of the process.
+The Department of Labor apprenticeship standards ensure that the apprentice’s wage will increase as their skills increase.
 This wage increase happens in increments, and is determined by the employer in their apprenticeship standards.
 It allows the apprentice to have goals, accountability, and a long-term vision for their future.

 Industries are Facing An